cncf/devstatscode/README.md

     ]
   }
   ```
+  - Result contains hourly events counts for the specified period in the specified date range.

+- `Repos`: `{"api": "RepoGroups", "payload": {"project": "projectName", "repository_group": ["Other", "Not specified", "SIG Apps"]}}`.
+  - Arguments:
+    - `projectName`: see `Health` API.
+    - `repository_group`: array of strings, some values are special: `"Not specified"` returns repositories without repository group defined.
+      - If you specify one element array `["All"]` - data for all repositories will be returned.
+If there are more than 1 items "All" has no special meaning then.
+  - Returns: `{"project":"kubernetes","db_name":"gha","repo_groups":["Other","Not specified",...],"repos":["kubernetes/application-images","kubernetes/example-not-specified",...]}`.
+  - Result contains projects repositories - repository groups configuration information.

 - `DevActCntRepoGrp`: `{"api": "DevActCntRepoGrp", "payload": {"project": "projectName", "range": "range", "metric": "metric", "repository_group": "repository_group", "country": "country", "github_id": "id"}}`.
   - Arguments: (like in "Developer Activity Counts by Repository Group" DevStats dashboards).